Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.wasm.v1.EventDeactivateContractProposal"></a>

 ### EventDeactivateContractProposal
-EventDeactivateContractProposal is the event that is emitted when the contract is deactivate
+EventDeactivateContractProposal is the event that is emitted when the contract is deactivate.

 | Field | Type | Label | Description |